WindowsAzure-Preview/HOL-IntroToWindowsAzureMediaServices/HOL.md

     Console.WriteLine("Encoding Completed");
 	````

-	The preceding code uses the **CloudMediaContext** instance to create an encoding job with an enconding task to the specified preset.
+	The preceding code uses the **CloudMediaContext** instance to create an encoding job with an encoding task to the specified preset.
 In this case a smooth streaming encoding (H264 Smooth Streaming 720p) is used.
-	Then the job is submited.
+	Then the job is submitted.
 Notice that an event handler is attached to the **StateChanged** event of the job, what means that every time the stats of the job changes that will be prompted to the console.

 <a name="programmatically-delivering-and-streaming-a-mp4-video" />
 ### Task 3 - Programmatically Delivering and Streaming a Mp4 video ###